 Cheap beach towns on the Gulf of Mexico

-Last but not least, we’ll look at two affordable places to live in the Gulf of Mexico in the states of Yucatan and Campeche.
+Last but not least, we’ll look at two cheap places to live in Mexico on the beach in the states of Yucatan and Campeche.

 By Shelley of Travel To Merida

-Mexico’s Yucatan beaches are known for the emerald-colored water, which is where the nickname comes from.
-You’ll also enjoy calm, warm waters year-round, as well as warm to hot temperatures in this quintessential Mexico beach town.
+Mexico’s Yucatan beaches are known for the emerald-colored water, where the nickname comes from.
+You’ll also enjoy calm, warm waters year-round and warm to hot temperatures in this quintessential Mexico beach town.

 Progreso is also known as one of the windiest cities in Mexico, so it’s popular with kite surfers, kite-boarders, and windsurfers.
 Don’t worry, though; it’s usually only windy enough for this on one end of the beach.